Is PG&E Responsible for the Napa & Sonoma Fires?

 While you are bound by law to perform insurance filing actions by certain dates and times to receive full insurance compensation, insurance companies are also bound by law in various ways.
 Insurance companies must legally treat your interests as equal to their own.
 This means that they must care for your claim in the same way that they care for their own business.

-If an insurance company puts their needs before your own they could face legal penalties.
+If an insurance company puts its needs before policyholders' needs, they could face legal penalties.

 Ambiguity of insurance policy language will always be in favor of the insurance holder within a court of law.
 Terms like “fair,” “reasonable,” and other such words mean different things depending on the circumstances.
 For example, if an insurance policy claims that “the insurer will give the insured an increased amount of time to file an insurance claim given reasonable circumstances or evidence,” the term “reasonable” must be clarified in a court of law.
 The ambiguity of the word reasonable in this sentence is favorable for an insurance holder, but he or she would need to prove how their current filing situation fits under a “reasonable circumstance” in a court of law.
 This is why California fire insurance claims should rarely be filed by someone with little to no legal experience.

-If you or a loved one has been affected by the Northern California wildfires and are in need of assistance, pick up the phone and call (888) 493-1629.
+If you or a loved one have been affected by the Northern California wildfires and are in need of assistance, pick up the phone and call (888) 493-1629.